 Worth is a somewhat small village located in the state of Illinois.
 With a population of 10,466 people and three constituent neighborhoods, Worth is the 210th largest community in Illinois.

-Worth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Worth is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Worth who work in office and administrative support (19.36%), sales jobs (9.72%), and food service (7.44%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Worth is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Worth is a village of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Worth who work in office and administrative support (19.22%), sales jobs (10.16%), and management occupations (6.41%).

-In Worth, a lot of people use the train to get to work every day though Worth is a relatively small village.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small village, Worth has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 The most common language spoken in Worth is English.
-Other important languages spoken here include Polish and Arabic.
+Other important languages spoken here include Spanish and Arabic.